UtkarshKharche29/Spark-AR-Christmas-Filter/README.md

 # RealityHACK-21
-### This was my first experience with the Augmented reality.
+### This was my first experience with the Augmented Reality.
 I built a Christmas Filter effect using Spark AR.
 This filter can be used on Instagram and Facebook.

 ## About